Virtual and Augmented Reality are two phrases you are probably hearing more and more, but what is the difference?

 AR devices have a display, input device, sensor, and processor.
 This can be accomplished through smartphones, monitors, head-mounted displays, eyeglasses, contact lenses, gaming consoles, and more.
 Sound and touch feedback can be included in an AR system as well.”– Online tech magazine, Lifewire

-A review of the difference between VR and AR
+Let’s review the difference between VR and AR:

 Because of its fully immersive nature, VR can result in a prolonged and hyper-focused interaction with your experience.

-- Users feel a deeper connection with what is interacted with in the VR project, viewing it as an experience rather than just information.
+- Users feel a deeper connection with what is interacted within VR.
+They view it as an experience rather than just information.

 - Because of the level of immersion and agency that VR creates, the user feels strong emotional reactions and engagement with the content.
 (Much like a good movie or book)